 Copper is generally recognized as one of the most attractive metal roofing options.
 Unfortunately, it carries a pretty hefty price tag.
 Copper is the most expensive of the three most popular roofing metals (steel, aluminum, copper - in increasing order of expense).
-Rarely used over an entire residential roof, copper is mainly used for accents over bay windows, dormers, or other areas where a touch of elegance is desired.
-Copper is used often on historic buildings, church steeples, cupolas, and the like.
+Rarely used over an entire roof, copper is mainly used for accents over bay windows, dormers, or other areas where a touch of elegance is desired.
+Copper is used often on historic buildings, church steeples, cupolas, and decorative accent roofs.
 Copper is installed in short standing seam panels or sheeting, but there are some copper shingles available as well.
-Classic's Chateau Slate and Oxford Shingle are both available in copper and are ideal choices for the applications mentioned above.